sirno/misosoup/README.md

-In the example, we run `misosoup` to find minimal supplying communities that would allow growth of the strain [A1R12](https://biocyc.org/A1R12/organism-summary) in MBM with acetate (ac) as the sole source of carbon.
-Looking at the output of the simulation example_output.yaml) you'll see that `misosoup` found two alternative supplying
+In the example, we run `misosoup` to find minimal supplying communities that would allow growth of the strain [A1R12](https://biocyc.org/A1R12/organism-summary) in MBM with acetate (ac) as the only carbon source.
+Looking at the output of the simulation (`example_output.yaml`) you'll see that `misosoup` found two alternative supplying communities:
-communities:

-* Solution 1: A1R12 can grow when in the presence of I3M07.
+* Solution 1: A1R12 can grow when in presence of I3M07.
 If we inspect this solution in more detail we can see (for example):
   * Each strain produces carbon dioxide.
 We note this by looking at the strain-specific carbon dioxide fluxes: `R_EX_co2_e_A1R12_i: 0.742` and